-The survey was conducted to examine the main reasons of mango losses during the pre-harvest, harvest and postharvest periods.
-There was no respondent for pre-harvest loss.
-However, postharvest loss of mango during handling and transportation was higher than those of the harvest loss.
-About 65 % of postharvest loss was recorded during handling practices and transportation followed by the harvest time loss of 32% was due to higher plants by the use of long bamboo pole and ladder.
-The other losses of 1-2% were identified as wind condition, pest and disease infestation.
-Thus, total losses of 32-52% were observed due to improper handling practices, transportation system and harvesting practices (table-2).
-Most respondents reported that the mango fruits were mostly and temporarily transported by 86% of trailers which was driven by motorbike from farm to local market.
 The bad nature of road networks at the farm site and unfavorable factors during transportation resulted in great postharvest losses.
-The following (Figs. 3 & 4) show knowledge background on handling practices and growers' perception on training requirement.
+The following (Figs. 3 and 4) show knowledge background on handling practices and growers' perception on training requirement.
 More than 50% of respondents had their own sets of criteria for postharvest handling managements and knowledge.
 However, half of growers and labors had no knowledge concerned it and they still used traditional harvesting method and handling practices that means mango directly piled on the ground with no paper, sheet or straw with stack and also harvested mangoes with stalk which caused dropping the latex that resulted in negative effects on fruit quality and increase in postharvest losses.
-Thus, about 80 % of respondents answered to give trainings on postharvest handling managements for labors and growers.
-Therefore, educational training on postharvest managements such as biological pest control, advanced harvesting technique, systematic handling and packaging practices would greatly help in reducing the postharvest losses of mango fruit.
+Thus, about 80% of respondents answered to give trainings on postharvest managements such as biological pest control, advanced harvesting technique, systematic handling and packaging practices would greatly help in reducing the postharvest losses of mango fruit.